Antique airplanes to be repaired, displayed, flown at Hastings Municipal Airport

 Harders is a board member for the national Antique Airplane Association.

-He said board president Brent Taylor asked him whether Nebraska Antique Airplane Preservation Inc., was interested in housing the two antique planes that were constructed in Lincoln.
+He said Brent Taylor, chairman of the Air Power Museum, asked him whether Nebraska Antique Airplane Preservation Inc. was interested in housing the two antique planes that were constructed in Lincoln.

 The planes are quite rare.
 Harders said the Page is one of four of its kind still in existence.